nhesusrz/am_crm_service/README.md

 ## Using Postman

 To test the API, you can use Postman.
 Import the provided Postman collection file into Postman: [Download Postman Collection](https://github.com/user-attachments/files/16822519/AM_CRM_SERVICE.postman_collection.json)

+## Cleaning Up Docker Resources

+To clean up everything related to the containers, including volumes and images, follow these steps:

+1. Stop and remove containers:

+    `docker stop app_container minio_container postgres_container`
+    `docker rm app_container minio_container postgres_container`
+2. The volumes defined in your _docker-compose.yml_ file are _postgres_data_ and _minio_data_.
+To remove these volumes, use: `docker volume rm postgres_data minio_data`
+3. To remove the images _postgres:latest_ and _minio/minio_ use: `docker rmi postgres:latest minio/minio`